alien4cloud/alien4cloud.github.io/documentation/1.3.0/admin_guide/backup_restore_migrate.md

 However, if running in an embedded configuration, you can't stop Alien4Cloud without stopping ElasticSearch.
 Then, just make sure the plateform is not used during the process.
 {% endwarning %}

-In order to migrate Alien4Cloud you must download the [ migration tool ](http://fastconnect.org/maven/service/local/artifact/maven/redirect?r=fastconnect-snapshot&g=alien4cloud&a=alien4cloud-migration&v=LATEST&p=zip&c=distrib) and copy it on the machine where Alien is running (or anywhere which has access to Alien's data folders).
+In order to migrate Alien4Cloud you must download the [ migration tool ][migration-tool_url] and copy it on the machine where Alien is running (or anywhere which has access to Alien's data folders).
 After unzipping the archive, the tool can be configured by editing the files in ***path_to_unzipped_tool/config***

 ***config.yml***